ZakEnn/spring-cloud-gateway-demo/README.md

      $ docker-compose up -d

-After that go to the desired branch and run the app using maven command:
+After that run the app using maven command:

      $ mvn spring-boot:run